 - Raffia, plain weave; embroidered in running stitches cut to form pile; couching; two panels joined

 - 130.4 × 56.7 cm (51 3/8 × 22 1/4 in.)

-- Restricted gift of Mrs. John H. Johnson
+- Purchased with funds provided by Mrs. John H. Johnson